Skip to content

 Lean into collaborative learning

 Thanks to the active encouragement of curiosity, questions and conversation, GeoCultura’s small group tours are an excellent platform for collaborative learning and personal growth.
 It doesn’t matter how well acquainted you are with the subject matter, our tour leaders tailor the information to meet your level of understanding.
 And everyone’s invited to share their knowledge, skills and insights around the tour’s theme.
-You might have gardening tips to share as you tour a garden on the Isles of Scilly, for example.
+You might have gardening tips to share as you tour Tresco Abbey gardens on the Isles of Scilly, for example.

 This conversational style enriches the experience for everyone and helps to foster even deeper connections between you and your fellow guests.
 You’ll learn from your tour leader, from other guests on the tour, and from your own curiosity.
 It’s a great way to broaden your horizons and gain new perspectives – at the same time as making new friends.